 - Flour - I use all purpose flour.
 Any other flour will work, but make sure you follow the substitution recommendations on the package.

-- Cocoa Powder - Dark cocoa powder gives this bread a rich chocolate flavor and a dark color.
+- Cocoa Powder - Hershey's dark cocoa powder gives this bread a rich chocolate flavor and a dark color.

 - Baking Powder & Baking Soda - A mixture of these two helps the bread bake tall and puffy.